letalboy/lazyvim-config/README.md

 ---

 ### How to use ollama as copilot
-This lazy setup is prepared with support to olla using this project: https://github.com/nomnivore/ollama.nvim, so to config it download the ollama for your system here: https://ollama.com/download, after this install it and config the model that you want by following the instructuinf in the project page.
-Afer this your are done, so you can use it just saying `Ollama` in the prompt of lazy inside a file and you are ready to use it :)
+This lazy setup is prepared with support to ollama using this project: https://github.com/nomnivore/ollama.nvim, so to config it download the ollama for your system here: https://ollama.com/download, after this install it and config the model that you want by following the instructions in the project page.
+Afer this, your are done, so you can use it just saying `Ollama` in the prompt of lazy inside a file and you are ready to use it :)